d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-and-dataset.md

-# Natural language inference and the Dataset
+# Natural Language Inference and the Dataset

 In the section “Text Sentiment Classification: Using Recurrent Neural Networks”, we discussed the model of using recurrent neural networks for text classification.
 Text classification task aims to identify the category of any given text sequence.
 But in actual scenarios, sometimes we need two given sentences in order to classify the relationship between them, i.e. sentence pair classification.
 For example, on a shopping website, the online customer service system needs to decide whether users’ questions have the same meanings as the existing ones in the knowledge base, which is the task of identifying the relationship between two sentences.
 In this case, we can not solve the issue by using the model of categorizing the single text sequence.